 Mr. Hennes has served as the Co-Founder and Managing Member of Atrevida Partners, LLC ("Atrevida") since 2007.
 Prior to co-founding Atrevida, he served as Co-Founder and Partner of Promontory Financial Group from 1999 to 2006.
-Prior to that, Mr. Hennes served in a number of senior executive positions at Bankers Trust Corporation, including Executive Vice President in charge of Trading, Sales and Derivatives, and as the Chairman of the Board of Oversight Partners I, the consortium that took control of Long Term Capital Management, ILC.
+Prior to that, Mr. Hennes served in a number of senior executive positions at Bankers Trust Corporation, including Executive Vice President in charge of Trading, Sales and Derivatives, and as the Chairman of the Board of Oversight Partners I, the consortium that took control of Long Term Capital Management, from 1987 to 1998.
+From 1998 to 1999 he was the Chief Executive Officer at Soros Fund Management, LLC.
 Mr. Hennes currently serves as the Chair of the Risk Management Committee and as a member of the Audit Committee, Executive Committee and Personnel and Compensation Committee of Citigroup Inc. and as a member of the Board of Directors of Citibank, N.A.